2002 Tampa Bay Buccaneers season: Summary

+With a first-round bye, and possibly the top seed in the NFC in reach, Tampa Bay sputtered a bit during the month of December.
+A loss at New Orleans meant Tampa Bay was swept by the Saints.
+Then injuries piled up in Week 15 at Detroit.
+Brad Johnson was eventually sidelined with a back injury, Anthony McFarland was lost for the season with a broken foot, and other players including John Lynch and Keyshawn Johnson were banged up.
+Tampa Bay pulled out the victory against the Lions, and secured a playoff berth, but were forced to start third-string QB Shaun King on Monday night against the Steelers in Week 16.
+Which a chance to clinch the division and secure a first-round bye, King and the Bucs had a rough night, and were beat 17–7.
+The season came down to Week 17 against the Bears.
+A win would give the Bucs the #2 seed, but with Brad Johnson still out, and King performing poorly against the Steelers, Gruden reluctantly went with Rob Johnson.
+A loss would drop them to the #3 seed.
+Though they never reached the endzone, they returned home with a 15–0 shutout victory, the franchise's first win with the temperature at kickoff under 40 °F.

-The offense made slight improvements during the season, but the strength of the team was the defense.
-The 2002 Buccaneers became the first team to lead the league in total defense, points allowed, and interceptions since the 1985 Chicago Bears.
-They also held opposing quarterbacks to an unbelievable 48.4 passer rating for the season.
-Led by this dominating defense, the 2002 Buccaneers achieved their most successful season to date.
-They won the NFC South title with the team's best ever record, 12–4, and then defeated the 49ers in what became coach Steve Mariucci’s last game with that franchise.
+Tampa Bay won the NFC South title with the team's best ever record, 12–4, and then defeated the 49ers in the divisional round in what became coach Steve Mariucci's last game with that franchise.
 In a surprising upset, Tampa Bay won their first NFC Championship on the road against the Eagles in the last NFL game ever played at Veterans Stadium.
 Cornerback Ronde Barber capped off the win by intercepting a Donovan McNabb pass and returning it 92 yards for a touchdown late in the fourth quarter.

 The Buccaneers went on to rout Gruden's former team, the Oakland Raiders, by a score of 48–21 in Super Bowl XXXVII.
 Gruden's familiarity with the Raiders’ players and playbook paid off, as John Lynch and other Buccaneer players recognized some of Oakland's formations and plays at crucial points in the game.
 The Bucs became the first team to win the Super Bowl without any picks in the first two rounds of the previous spring's draft, having traded these picks to the Oakland Raiders for the rights to acquire Gruden.
 At the time, Gruden made history by becoming the youngest head coach to win a Super Bowl.